bolajimo/MODATA/README.md

-#creating a backroom data for the staff
+#creating a backroom data for the staffs